-Activision Blizzard Inc. (ATVI) is seeking to delay a trial against the creators of its blockbuster game “Call of Duty: Modern Warfare 2” to bring in a new lead lawyer as the possible damages it faces have ballooned to $1 billion.
+Activision Blizzard Inc. (ATVI:US) is seeking to delay a trial against the creators of its blockbuster game “Call of Duty: Modern Warfare 2” to bring in a new lead lawyer as the possible damages it faces have ballooned to $1 billion.

 Beth Wilkinson, the lawyer Activision hired May 10, asked California Superior Court Judge Elihu Berle at a hearing today in Los Angeles to postpone the May 29 trial date for 30 days so she can get up to speed.
 Berle didn’t rule on the request at the hearing, saying he needed further information on how long the parties expected the trial to last.

 Activision, the biggest U.S. publisher of video games, said in a May 9 regulatory filing that the damages claim of Jason West and Vince Zampella, the developers of “Modern Warfare 2,” whom the company fired in 2010, has increased to more than $1 billion, from the $36 million the two sought in unpaid royalties when they first sued two years ago.

 “A 30-day continuance would be extremely prejudicial to us,” Robert Schwartz, a lawyer for West and Zampella, said at the hearing.

 Wilkinson said Activision is working on ways to make the trial shorter, including paying $42 million owed to 40 other former Activision employees, who left after West and Zampella were fired and who filed a separate lawsuit for unpaid bonuses, to take part of their claims out of the case.

 “A shorter trial will be less disruptive,” Wilkinson said in response to Schwartz’s objections to a later trial date.